 Medicare shouldn’t take an advanced degree to understand.
 But sometimes it seems like that’s exactly what you need to navigate the Medicare system.

 It’s worth noting that enrollment in the Medicare Advantage program has increased significantly since its introduction.
-Since 2010, the number of Advantage enrollees has increased from 24% of Medicare recipients to 32%.
-That means roughly 17.6 million Americans are enrolled in the Medicare Advantage program.
+Since 2010, the number of Advantage enrollees has increased from 24% of recipients to 32%.
+That means roughly 17.6 million Americans are enrolled in the Part C program.

-Here we’ve put together the basics of what you need to know to understand Medicare Advantage, otherwise known as Medicare Part C.
+Here we’ve put together the basics of what you need to know to understand your coverage.

 What is Medicare Advantage?